 OPEN ACCESS PUBLICATION OPTION

-Upon final acceptance, authors may choose open access (OA) publication of their work by paying a fee.
-We are working with SAGE to determine the lowest possible fee that supports our financial model.
+Upon final acceptance, authors may choose open access (OA) publication of their work by paying a fee of $1,500.
 OA papers are made available free of charge as soon as they are published online.
 If you work is accepted and you wish to opt for OA publication through SAGE Choice, please contact HFES Managing Editor Cameron Wile, 310/394-1811.